gjanesch/Card-Webscraping-and-Analysis/Report.md

 Energy and trainer cards are relatively simple in terms of how they are represented.
 Energy cards can be characterized by the energy they provide, and whether or not they have additional effects; ones that do have additional effects are called 'Special' energy while the remainder are called 'Basic' energy.
 Trainers can be characterized by their description text and which subtype of trainer cards they belong to (older cards before such distinctions are just given the subtype of 'trainer').

 The PokemonCard class, however, is much more complex.
-All cards have a few elements in common - hit points (HP), card type, weaknesses and/or resistances to other types, a retreat cost (energy that has to be discarded to move that card to the sidelines), and other things.
-All but a very few cards have attacks, but the attacks themselves are complicated enough that defining a PokemonCardAttack class streamlines the representations.
+The class defines a full nine attributes for these cards:
+* Card name
+* Traits (characteristics of the card which sometimes bring additional effects; defined for convenience's sake, but are unused otherwise)
+* Hit points (HP)
+* Card type (usually influences types of energy used; may also effect how other cards are damaged)
+* Abilities (optional actions that this card lets the player take; typically once per turn)
+* Attacks (the main method of damaging other cards, though they do other things)
+* Weaknesses (types that this card takes additional damage from)
+* Resistances (types that this card takes reduced damage from)
+* Retreat cost (number of energy needed to discard in order to move the card to the sidelines)

 To better illustrate this, consider one of the more famous cards, the Base Set Charizard: